 An ultra-light down jacket: You can wear this on its own or pair it with a warmer jacket for colder days.
-This rolls up and packs easily in your day bag so it’s good to bring along – I have one really similar to this (women’s) but there’s a men’s version as well.
-If you really want to be warm, I recommend a winter jacket like this North Face parka which I’ve owned for years and years.
+This rolls up and packs easily in your day bag so it’s good to bring along – I have one similar to this (women’s) but there’s a men’s version as well.
+If you want to be warm, I recommend a winter jacket like this North Face parka which I’ve owned for years and years.

 Motion sickness pills: Great for bus rides especially on mountain roads such as if you’re going to Meteora – I buy these non-drowsy ones.
-You can also try these natural motion sickness bands which use acupressure to reduce nausea – they actually work pretty well.
+You can also try these natural motion sickness bands which use acupressure to reduce nausea – they work pretty well.

 More Greece Travel Resources

 First read our guide to planning a trip to Greece, which covers visas, budgets, vaccines, and much more.

 Next, you’ll want to read our all-season Greece packing list.

 Check these Athens safety tips for a hassle-free trip.
 We are currently working on our mega-post of things to do in Athens as well as our itineraries, so stay tuned!

 We publish new content about the Balkans almost every day!
 For more information about traveling to Greece and the Balkans, bookmark our Greece and Balkan travel pages so you can find out what’s new before your trip.

 Finally, Make Sure You Come to Greece with Travel Insurance!